How To (Responsibly) Talk To Girls About Gaining Or Losing Weight

 Dads may think they’re helping their daughters avoid social judgment or obesity by making them weight-conscious.
 But commenting on the weight, exercise habits, and diet of young girls can have serious, long-term effects.
 Experts are reaching a consensus that although parents — and fathers in particular — should take an active role in helping kids make good nutrition and exercise choices, becoming a source of body-shame will only create and exacerbate problems.

-“Parents are justifiably worried about the effects of weight stigma and health consequences that are associated with obesity,” says Stephanie Manasse, Ph.D., a psychologist and director of the Child and Adolescent Program at Drexel University’s Center for Weight, Eating, and Lifestyle Science.
+“Parents are justifiably worried about the effects of weight stigma and health consequences that are associated with obesity,” says Stephanie Manasse, Ph.D., a psychologist specializing in eating and weight disorders.
 “However, making any comment about a child’s body is unlikely to be helpful, and is much more likely to backfire.”

 Instead of protecting their girls, this brings judgment into their homes and puts it in the mouth of the man whose opinion matters the most.
 Research shows 42% of first- through third-grade girls want to be thinner, and 81% of 10-year-old girls are afraid of being fat.
-Young girls have gotten the message loud and clear: Gaining weight is one of the worst things they can do.
-Piling on comments about their bodies increases the risk that girls will develop eating an unhealthy relationship with food.
+Young girls have been indoctrinated with the message that gaining weight is one of the worst things they can do.
+Piling on comments about their bodies increases the risk that girls will develop an unhealthy relationship with food.

 “Children and teens who report more critical comments from either parent about their weight and eating habits are more likely to experience high body dissatisfaction, depressive symptoms, weight gain, and disordered eating pathology,” Manasse says.
 But parents can reduce these risks significantly by avoiding the following phrases.